andrescastillol/ETL-DesignSolution-1/README.md

 # ETL Dynamic Package Solution for AdventureWorks

 AdventureWorks is a Microsoft-supplied sample that model a fictitious bicycle company.
 Microsoft provided the OLTP and data warehouse.
-We will design and implement an ETL solution containing four packages that load up a data.
+We will design and implement an ETL project consisting of several packages that load data warehose tables.

 ### Environment
 * Microsoft SQL Server Management Studio 2012